Updated October 2017!

 As for late night eats… as I mentioned, most bars and restaurants in Tulum shut down around 10pm, except for a couple beach clubs (and even those wrap it up around midnight for the most part) and some bars in town, which seem to operate on a schedule of being open and closed whenever they feel like it.

-Our first night in town, we didn’t get to Tulum until almost 10pm and we were starving, so we had to search around for eats.
+On our first visit to Tulum in 2016, we didn’t get into the beach side of town until almost 10pm and we were starving, so we had to search around for eats.
 We ended up at Coyote mezcal bar near our beach Airbnb.
 Lit with colorful lanterns among the thick palm brush, it was a beacon of hope in our long, hungry night.

-Coyote’s fresh mixed ceviche was my favorite thing we sampled that first evening.
-I made fun of Rob for ordering a burger (in Mexico, come on!) but it was actually really fantastic as well.
-So there, I was wrong.
+Coyote’s food was only aiight to me but to be fair to them it was the end of the night and they were out of most things.
+Their fresh mixed ceviche was my favorite thing we sampled that first evening.
 I’m not a big mezcal person (sorry!) but everyone in our group raved about their mezcal drinks.
-Either way, major shout out to Coyote for serving us food and booze when nobody else on Tulum beach would.
-You’ll always have a place in my heart/stomach.
+Either way, shout out to Coyote for serving us food and booze when nobody else on Tulum beach would.

-You will find some taco trucks scattered about the town side during the wee hours, and you can duck into El Carboncito for a quick, dirt-cheap, no-frills, and absolutely delicious pastor fix.
+If you get hungry after hitting the bars on Tulum Town side, there are taco trucks scattered about during the wee hours.
+These are open the latest of anything.
+You can duck into El Carboncito for a quick, dirt-cheap, no-frills, and absolutely delicious pastor fix.
 Like you can get 3 tacos for under $5 USD.
-A worthy late-night stop after hitting some of the bars in town.
+A worthy late-night stop!

 Check out those baggies of to-go sauce!
 Yes please.

 While Todos Santos is hip, dark, and slightly mysterious, Encanto Cantina is its rollicking, open-air, convivial counterpart.
 We hit them up a couple times for blender margaritas and daiquiris made to order (seriously order a mango daiquiri, so fresh!) and beers – all Encanto’s drinks were a steal of a deal.
-As the name suggests, Encanto often has live music, including a seriously awesome Beatles cover band the first night we stopped in.
-Exactly the kind of cover band you’d hope to find at exactly this kind of bar, if that makes sense.
+As the name would suggest, they often have live music.

 Another bar you’ve got to hit is Mateo’s Mexican Grill on the beach.
-It looks like a giant treehouse/pirate ship full of nooks and crannies and seems a bit touristy at first, but it seriously is the best place to watch the Tulum sunset and has 2-for-1 cocktails during happy hour (which is during the sunset hours, score).
-We had such a good time sipping and watching the sunset that we decided to stay for dinner, and the food absolutely hit the spot (I had shrimp fajitas yet again, go figure).
-They also had fresh passion fruit margaritas on special, so they were playing me like a fiddle.
+It looks like a giant treehouse/pirate ship full of nooks and crannies and seems a bit touristy at first, but it’s the best place to watch the Tulum sunset and has 2-for-1 cocktails during happy hour (which is during the sunset hours, score).
+We had such a good time sipping and watching the sunset that we decided to stay for dinner, and the food absolutely hit the spot (shrimp fajitas for me, go figure).
+They also had fresh passion fruit margaritas on special, another favorite.
 Everyone really loved their dinner and we all agreed Mateo’s was an ultra-solid way to start our night.

 Word of warning, slash also a recommendation: if you order a Coco Loco off the cocktail menu at Mateo’s, it comes served in a GIANT COCONUT.
 And if you order it during the 2-for-1 happy hour, you will get TWO GIANT COCONUTS.
 Just make sure your hands/body are prepared for that kind of responsibility.
 Luckily I was up to the challenge.

 After our Mateo’s happy hour and dinner, we headed to Zebra to drink and dance the night away on the beach.
-I put away my phone for the evening to soak up the sights and sounds, but the bar was gorgeous – literally right there on the sand, as was the dance floor – complete with live meringue band, the sound of crashing waves behind us, and a clear starry sky that felt like it went on forever.
-Oh, and fresh blended watermelon margaritas.
+Complete with live meringue band, the sound of crashing waves behind us, and a clear starry sky that felt like it went on forever, this beach bar is perfection.
+Oh, and they make killer fresh blended watermelon margaritas.
 Let’s not forget that.

 That about wraps up my Tulum recap… I could gush on and on, though.
-Please visit as soon as you can, I’m slightly terrified that its growing popularity will mean more development and more crowds – I do hope that Tulum can preserve its magic and unique vibes as it grows!
+Tulum’s growing popularity will mean more development and more crowds – I do hope that this little jungle town can preserve its magic and unique vibes as it grows!